niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 5. In-memory DBs provide data models that are difficult to implement with disk-based indexes
    * Redis offeres priority queues and sets
 1. The so-called anti-caching approach works by evicting the least recently used data from memory to disk when there is not enough memory, and loading it back into memory when it is accessed again in the future.
 This is similar to what operating systems do with virtual memory and swap files, but the database can manage memory more efficiently than the OS, as it can work at the granularity of individual records rather than entire memory pages
-2.

 ## Transaction vs. Analytics
-3. The storage engines fall into two broad categories: optimized for transaction processing (OLTP) and for anlytics (OLAP)
+1. The storage engines fall into two broad categories: optimized for transaction processing (OLTP) and for anlytics (OLAP)

 ### OLTP Access Pattern
 1. A transaction needn’t necessarily have ACID properties.
-Transaction processing just means allowing clients to make low-latency reads and writes— as opposed to **batch processing** jobs, which only run periodically (for example, once per day).
+Transaction processing just means allowing clients to make low-latency reads and writes—as opposed to **batch processing** jobs, which only run periodically (e.g. once per day).
 1. Typically user-facing, meaning huge volume of requests
 1. Main read pattern: small number of records in each query, fetched by key
 1. Main write pattern: random-access, low-latency writes from user input.